License and Copyright

 There is no license agreement required for the NBER online service, however the working papers themselves are protected by copyright.

-Abstracts may be copied into printed or electronic bibliographic aids without special permission, provided clear attribution is given.
+Abstracts may be copied into printed or electronic bibliographic aids without permission, provided attribution is given.

-Students and employees of the subscriber site may access the NBER web site via proxy or other devices under subscriber control, regardless of the user's actual physical location.
+Students and employees of a subscriber's network may download NBER Working Papers via a proxy or other devices under the subscriber's control, regardless of the user's actual physical location.
 Walk-ins and other users must be physically present at the subscriber's location.

-Subscribers have access to all the papers on the web site for the duration of their subscription, and may retain copies of papers acquired during the term of their subscription after that subscription lapses, with no obligation to erase or destroy anything merely because the subscription has expired.
+Subscribers have access to all public NBER Working Papers for the duration of their subscription and may retain copies of papers acquired during the term of their subscription after that subscription lapses, with no obligation to erase or destroy anything after the subscription has expired.